ScripterGo/AntWorks-OOP-library-for-lua/README.md

 **readOnly/locked properites** - The ability to lock indexes making them readOnly.
 You could also lock the entire object and then unlock specific indexes.

-**Events** - Allows you to easily create new custom events, with easy and simple management of connections helping you avoid memory leaks.
+**Events** - Allows you to easily create new custom events, with simple management of connections helping you avoid memory leaks.

 **Changed event** - Including a changed event which will fire whenever an index-s value within your AntObject is changed.